- Luyengo, Eswatini

 Degree programmes

-In order to enter the University to study for any degree programme, you MUST have a minimum of SIX CREDIT PASSES (C GRADE OR BETTER) in the SGCSE/IGCSE, and these must include passes at C GRADE OR BETTER IN ENGLISH LANGUAGE AND FOUR OTHER RELEVANT SUBJECTS.
+To enter the University to study for any degree programme, you MUST have a minimum of SIX CREDIT PASSES (C GRADE OR BETTER) in the SGCSE/IGCSE, and these must include passes at C GRADE OR BETTER IN ENGLISH LANGUAGE AND FOUR OTHER RELEVANT SUBJECTS.

-Candidates must have an International General Certificate of Secondary Education (IGCSE)/Swaziland General Certificate of Secondary Education (SGCSE); or another internationally recognized, comparable certificate.
-All candidates must have at least credit passes (C grades or better) in English Languages, Mathematics, and two Science subjects.
-A credit pass in Home Economics, or Home Management or Food and Nutrition or Fashion and Fabrics (for any Consumer Science related degree programme) will be accepted as a Science subject.
-The Science subjects will include: Physics, Chemistry, Physical Science, Biology, Integrated Science and Combined Science.
+• A credit pass in Home Economics, or Home Management or Food and Nutrition or Fashion and Fabrics (for any Consumer Science related degree programme) will be accepted as a Science subject.

 A student may be exempted from taking courses already passed at “A” Level with a C grade or better.